-When an MCC, after requiring back-up, has remained non-operational for more than 24 hours, the back-up MCC shall request the nodal MCC to update the MCC status table posted on the Cospas-Sarsat website.
+When an MCC requires backup, the nodal MCC shall update the MCC status table posted on the Cospas-Sarsat website.
 A SIT 605 message shall be sent to all MCCs and the Cospas-Sarsat Secretariat confirming the backed-up status of the failed MCC.

 The website MCC status table shall be updated by the nodal MCC as soon as the failed MCC returns to normal operations.
-The back-up MCC shall inform all MCCs and the Secretariat of the change of status of the failed MCC, using a SIT 605 message.
+The backup MCC shall inform all MCCs and the Secretariat of the change of status of the failed MCC, using a SIT 605 message.